Marshblocker/facts/README.md

 * *facts* is currently available to Windows OS only.
 * Building *facts* overwrites the content of the `PYTHONSTARTUP` system environment variable to the filepath of `main.py`.
-Check if `PYTHONSTARTUP` is assigned to a necessary Python script before setting up *facts*.
+Check if `PYTHONSTARTUP` is assigned to a necessary Python script before building *facts*.

 ## Setup
 1. Make sure you have Python installed, preferably Python 3+.
 Visit